mikelau13/pjx-root/README.md

 This folder contains other cloned github repos, where each repo represents a dockerized project. (ie. api, Apollo server, web client, etc).
 The contents of this folder are ignored by git, and should not be committed to version control - you download the repos and launch them, but not supposed to make or commit any changes inside `projects` folder.

-### /solutions

-This folder contains `docker-compose` files for all projects.
-For example `pjx-graphql-apollo.yml` is a docker-compose file preconfigured with all the services required to run a containerized version of Apollo Server middleware.

 ## Running a solution